Undline/UndChain/readme.md

 	This co-chain paves the way for decentralized streaming platforms—think of it as a blockchain-powered alternative to services like Netflix or Spotify—where content ownership, control, and monetization are shifted back to the creators and their audiences.
 Additionally, creators can use the built-in functionality of Pages to host their libraries and leverage AdCoin for monetization options.
 ## Open vs. Closed Source

 While I firmly believe in the principles of open-source development, UndChain also provides the flexibility to run closed-source code.
-This capability is achieved through **Preferred Partners**, systems that execute chain owner code directly without requiring compilation by the Code Ledger co-chain.
+This capability is achieved through **Preferred Partners**, systems that execute Creator code directly without requiring compilation by the Code Ledger co-chain.
 However, implementing closed-source systems introduces challenges, particularly regarding security and transparency, as public scrutiny of the code is limited.

 This approach may seem to contrast with the ideals of decentralization, but UndChain is designed to go beyond rigid definitions.
 By blending the strengths of both decentralized and centralized systems, UndChain ensures developers have the freedom to use the tools that best meet the unique requirements of their applications.
 Whether it’s full transparency through open-source projects or the tailored control of closed-source solutions, UndChain is built for the future—empowering developers to innovate without compromise.